Natasha Ngan: Personal life

+She currently lives on the French coast with her partner.

 Career

 Ngan is represented by Taylor Haggerty at Root Literary.

 Standalones

-Her debut novel, The Elites, was published by Hot Key Books in September 2013, about a teenager who has to protect the city as a warrior because of her genetically superior DNA.
+Her debut novel The Elites was published by Hot Key Books in September 2013, about a teenager who has to protect the city as a warrior because of her genetically superior DNA.
 Ngan names 2001 book Mortal Engines by Philip Reeve as well as the works of writers Patrick Ness and Paolo Bacigalupi as some of her influences for the novel, due to their "original" and "exotic"-feeling settings.

 A second novel, The Memory Keepers, about a futuristic London in which memories are currency, and following a boy who steals memories and sells them on the black market.
 It was published in 2014, also by Hot Key Books.
 Ngan had the idea for writing the novel during a family holiday in Seville, where she found herself wishing to be able to bottle up the memories and relive them again and again, a concept which ultimately served as the basis for the premise of the novel.